LONDON -- From backstop to Brexiteer, Britain's decision to leave the European Union has spawned a baffling array of new terms.

 NO-DEAL BREXIT: If Britain and the EU do not finalize a divorce deal, Britain will cease to be an EU member on March 29 without an agreement setting out what happens next.
 A no-deal Brexit would rip up the rules that govern ties between the U.K. Many businesses say that would cause economic chaos.

 REMAINER: A Briton who voted to stay in the European Union.

 REMOANER, REMAINIAC: Pejorative terms for people who want the U.K. to remain in the EU.

 SINGLE MARKET: The EU's single market makes the bloc a common economic zone in which goods and services can move freely with no internal borders or barriers.

 SOFT BREXIT: A Brexit that sees the U.K. retain its close economic ties with the EU, including membership in the bloc's single market and customs union.

 WITHDRAWAL AGREEMENT/POLITICAL DECLARATION: In November 2018, Britain and the EU struck a two-part divorce agreement.
 It consists of a legally binding, 585-page withdrawal agreement setting out the terms of the U.K.'s departure, and a shorter, non-binding political declaration committing the two parties to close future ties.
-The agreement must be approved by the British and European parliaments to take effect, but Britain's Parliament has rejected it three times.
+The agreement must be approved by the British and European parliaments to take effect.

 Follow AP's full coverage of Brexit at: https://www.apnews.com/Brexit